colormebrown/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that Displays the content of the /etc/passwd file.
+a script that Displays the content of the /etc/passwd and /etc/hosts file.